isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 only be granted by the Principal upon advanced notice.</p>
 <p><strong>6.
 Possession of banned and restricted items<br></strong>
 </p>
-<p>6.1 The use of personal mobile communication devices, e.g. mobile phones
+<p>6.1 The use of any communication or smart devices, e.g. mobile phones,
-and smart watches, by students anywhere in the school is strictly forbidden.
-The school reserves the right to confiscate these devices when they are being used at an inappropriate time and place.</p>
+smartphones and smartwatches, by students anywhere in the school is strictly forbidden (except for the POSB Smart Buddy Watch) during school hours including recess, CCAs and any after-school programmes.
+The school reserves the right to withhold these devices when they are being used at an inappropriate time and place.</p>
+<p>6.2 Students are only allowed to use a mobile phone, smartphone or other
+smart devices such as smartwatches at the sitting area outside the General Office after school hours.
+Students who bring such communication or smart devices must switch them off and put them in their school bags before school starts.</p>
+<p>6.3 Students are not allowed to use their communication or smart devices
+to play games, listen to music or watch videos at all times.</p>
+<p>6.4 Students are strictly prohibited from using any communication or smart
+devices to record or upload pictures or videos at all times.
+The school will take strict action against any violation.</p>
-<p>6.2 Students are not allowed to bring any electronic related devices such
+<p>6.5 Students are not allowed to bring any electronic related devices such
-as portable music/video players, cameras, VCDs, DVDs, and CDs to school.</p>
+as cameras and electronic storage devices to school.</p>
-<p>6.3 The school will not be responsible for the loss or damage of any personal
-mobile communication or other electronic devices such as notebooks, laptops, iPads, etc.</p>
-<p>6.4 Students are not allowed to bring electronic games, card-games, balls,
+<p>6.6 Students are not allowed to bring electronic games, card games, balls,
 sporting equipment or toys to school.</p>
-<p>6.5 Students are not allowed to have in their possession any illegal items
+<p>6.7 Students are not allowed to sell, trade, or promote any personal items,
+merchandise, homemade crafts, food, or gifts in school.
+They are also not allowed to charge for services, or to lend or borrow money from others.
+Students who need financial assistance should approach their Form Teachers.</p>
+<p>6.8 Students should bear responsibility for the safekeeping of any personal
+communication or smart devices as well as other electronic devices such as notebooks, laptops, iPads, etc. The school will not be responsible for the loss or damage of such devices.</p>
-such as tobacco products, e.g. cigarettes or electronic vaporisers, weapons or weapon-like items that can be used or intended to be used to cause harm to self and others.
-Possession of such items is a serious offence.
-Disciplinary actions will be taken against offenders and these may include caning and/or suspension.</p>
+<p><strong>6.9</strong>  <strong>Students are not allowed to have in their possession any illegal items such as, but not limited to, tobacco products, e.g. cigarettes or vapes, weapons or weapon-like items that can be used or intended to be used to cause harm to self and others.
+Students should also not bring personal scissors or penknives to school.
+The school will provide these items when required for lessons. </strong>Possession
+of the abovementioned items is a serious offence.
+Disciplinary actions will be taken against offenders, and these may include caning and/or suspension.</p>
 <p></p>
 <p>C) Consequences of Wrong Conduct</p>
 <p><strong>1.Attire and Appearance<br></strong>